 Smokable Tryptamine Mixture

-The Phalaris extract may contain DMT, 5-MeO-DMT, as well as other alkaloids in varying concentrations.
+The Phalaris extract may contain varying concentrations of DMT, 5-MeO-DMT, and other alkaloids.
 It can be produced by following the steps outlined below:

 How to Prepare a Phalaris Extract?